Rebirth Year Nineteen (Part 2)

 –Justice League Vol. 4 #33-35 (“JUSTICE/DOOM WAR” Continued…)

 At the edge of the Promethean Galaxy, Starman fuses the Monitor, Anti-Monitor, and World Forger into one Ultra-Monitor.
 An enraged Hawkgirl goes off script, unleashing her full power upon Lex Luthor.
 In 1941, Aquaman guides Flash, John Stewart, and the JSA to Atlantis.
 There, they find the Legion of Doom allied with Vandal Savage and his Legionnaires Club, lording over a captive Poseidon.
 After a chat with Stewart, the Legionnaires switch sides, joining the JSA in the fight against the LOD.
 In the future, the JLA, JL-A, and Kamandi struggle against the might of Brainiac One Million.
 When all hope seems lost, Earth-12’s Justice League Unlimited (Earth-12 Batman, Aquagirl, Earth-12 Big Barda, Earth-12 Flash, Earth-12 Kai-Ro, Earth-12 Micron, Earth-12 Superman, and Earth-12 Warhawk) arrive.
 As do Superboy (Jon Kent) and Karate Kid from the 31st century.
 Not long after that, many of the collected heroes of the 53 universes show up, including a bunch of Earth-0 heroes, Earth-2 Batman, Earth-2 Hourman, Earth-6 Wonder Woman, Earth-16’s Dr. Midnite, the Earth-22 Justice League (including Fate), Earth-22’s Silent Cavalry (including Nightstar and Earth-22 Jade), Earth-23’s President Superman, Earth-30’s Soviet Superman, and more.
 Some heroes from alt-Hypertimelines show up too: Hunter Prince and a resurrected Old Man Aquaman (from “Legacy”), Old Lady Harley, Damian Wayne Batman and Cyborg 2.0 (from the Titans Tomorrow/666 timeline), Blue Scarab (from Justice League: Generation Lost #14), the Dark Multiverse Deathstroke (from “Deathstroke RIP”/”Deathstroke Rebirth”), Supergirl (from Injustice: Gods Among Us), Flash (from “Out of Time”), Flash (modeled after the adult Bart Allen from Young Justice: Sins of Youth), Captain Marvel (an alt-Shazam), an alternate universe Thom Kallor (Starman), an alternate universe Martian Manhunter, and many more.
 The alt-universe and Hypertime heroes form a gigantic army to combat Brainiac.
 Powered from past by the JSA Starman, Will Payton and another alt-Starman open time portals.
-Stewart, Flash, Jay Garrick, Alan Scott, and Aquaman return to the present.
+Stewart, Flash, Jay Garrick, Alan Ladd-Scott, and Aquaman return to the present.
 As do Batman, Superman, Wonder Woman, Kamandi, and the alt-Starman.
 However, at the edge of the universe, Hawkgirl and the Ultra-Monitor are defeated by Luthor and Perpetua.
 The seventh Dark Force is unleashed and the multiverse succumbs to the power of the Doom Totality.
 Perpetua grows to giant size as the Doom Totality symbol burns brightly behind her.
 She crushes Payton like a bug.
 The Doom Totality symbol shines brightly above Earth, surprising civilians and heroes alike.
 (Again, despite the surprise at seeing the Doom Totality symbol, this cannot be the first instance of it appearing in the sky.
 We’ve already seen it in dozens of other comics.)
 In the Hall of Justice, a mass gathering of heroes—including the JL, alt-JSA, alt-JL-A, Titans, alt-Kamandi, Jarro, and more—tries to regroup.
 The Doom Totality symbol burns in the skies above the Ghost Sector, Thanagar, Oa, Earth-3, the bowels of the Dark Multiverse where Barbatos is held captive, the World Orrery at the center of the multiverse, and Earth-19.
 It is on Earth-19 (aka “Gotham By Gaslight Earth”) where Perpetua strikes first.
 There, Bat Man and Inspector James Gordon are helpless as Perpetua destroys the entirety of Universe-19 in an instant.
 With a subservient Ultra-Monitor now kneeling before his mother’s side, Perpetua tells Luthor that they will re-create the entire multiverse in any way they see fit.
 From the Hall of Justice, Batman long-range radios Hawkgirl and Shayne, beckoning them home.
 They attempt to jump into light speed aboard the Javelin, but Perpetua causes them to crash.

 –Justice League Vol. 4 #36-37 (“JUSTICE/DOOM WAR” Continued…)